DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 T2 Aug 24, 2026 · Things break loudly

-A bad framing call.
-The original turn 4 modeled the November 2026 election as a presidential election.
-It isn't — it's a midterm.
-The turn gets invalidated and re-run.
-Turn 5 also has to be re-run because it was built on the bad turn 4.
-(Both originals are still on disk; see the audit-trail page.)
+A framing failure with consequences.
+The original turn 4 modeled the November 2026 election as a presidential election, importing inapplicable Electoral College / January 6 / January 20 mechanics.
+The turn got invalidated and re-run.
+Turn 5 also got invalidated because it had been built on the bad turn 4.
+Both originals stayed on disk.

-The federation has now held "the system fractures but doesn't break" as its modal frame across five consecutive turns.
-The comparative literature says this kind of pattern is metastable, not stable.
-The federation's own confidence in its political-economic estimates drops to its lowest level so far.
+The federation had now held "fracture without break" as its modal frame across five consecutive turns.
+The comparative literature on metastable institutional systems said this pattern was metastable, not stable.
+The federation's own confidence in its political-economic estimates dropped to its lowest level so far.

-CASS argues plainly that the federation is constructing a stable-equilibrium frame around what is probably a pre-rupture pattern.
-The federation widens some uncertainty ranges but doesn't move its modal frame.
-The modal-hold review gets added to the turn 7 protocol in response.
+CASS made her broadest framing critique: the federation is constructing a stable-equilibrium frame around what is probably pre-rupture metastability.
+The federation widened several uncertainty ranges but didn't move its modal frame.
+In response, the modal-hold review got added to the turn 7 protocol.

-Three new tracked variables get spun off: outer-island kinetic actions in the Taiwan ladder, the risk of a major bank getting resolved by the FDIC, and the share of Compact commerce on parallel financial arrangements.
-The "has any state formally seceded" variable gets flagged for retirement.
-The federation accepts three of four of CASS's framing critiques during the turn.
+Three new tracked variables got spun off from aggregate questions: outer-island kinetic actions in the Taiwan ladder, the risk of a major bank getting resolved by the FDIC, and the share of Compact commerce on parallel financial arrangements.
+The "has any state formally seceded?" variable got flagged for retirement.

 Into T8